MyGradeSource/MyGradeSource.github.io/_posts/2016-03-12-my-gradesource.md

 After downloading "My GradeSource", click it to open.
 ![](/src/2.png)

-And enter your secret number in the textfield...
+Enter your secret number in the textfield...
 ![](/src/3.png)

-There you go!
-The result just came out!
+And...
+Here is your result!
 ![](/src/4.png)

 If you want to see the whole table, you can click the "Show All.." button which